bioRgeo/bioregion/README.md

 <!-- badges: end -->

-This **R package** gathers a comprehensive set of algorithms to perform bioregionalization analyses. <br> The different algorithms come from the network literature or can be (non)-hierarchical.
+This **R package** gathers a comprehensive set of algorithms to perform bioregionalization analyses.

+Bioregionalization methods can be based on hierarchical clustering algorithms, non-hierarchical clustering algorithms or network algorithms.

 # :arrow_double_down: Installation